 Umar Zakaria is a New Zealand bassist and composer filled with hope for the future.
-His music unites diverse musical traditions, particularly jazz improvisation and the music of the Malay archipelago, in an effort to inspire communication and cooperation across ideological boundaries.
+His music unites diverse musical traditions, particularly jazz improvisation and the music of the Malay Nusantara, in an effort to inspire communication and cooperation across ideological boundaries.
+In 2018 he was named Best Jazz Artist by Recorded Music New Zealand.

 As a jazz bassist, Umar has performed in the United States and the Netherlands as well as in New Zealand.
 Notably, he has performed with Bob Moses (US), Norio Maeda (Japan), Rob van Bavel (Netherlands), Snorre Kirk (Denmark), Magnus Hjorth (Sweden), Hagai Bilitzky (Israel), Steve Barry (NZ), and Myele Manzanza (NZ) among others.
 He is student of legendary bassists Lynn Seaton and Cecil McBee, and was awarded 2nd place at the BASS2014 International Jazz Bass Competition.